 4.5 The Board may conduct electronic votes (e-votes) by email or conference call for time-sensitive, non-controversial issues that do not involve expenditures of more than one thousand dollars ($1,000).
 Minutes shall be taken by the President or other presiding Trustee of the e-vote, who shall note how each Trustee voted.
 Four (4) affirmative votes shall be required to pass any measure.
 If any Trustee objects to an electronic vote, it shall not be held.
 Board members also may attend meetings electronically from remote locations, either by voice or video connection.

-4.6 The Board may hold special meetings at the request of four (4) Trustees.
-At least two weeks’ notice must be given to the Fellowship, along with the reason or purpose for the meeting.
+4.6 The Board may hold special Board meetings as needed.
+At least two weeks’ notice must be given to the Fellowship, along with the reason for the meeting.

 4.7 The Board may hold emergency meetings to discuss health and safety issues or issues that threaten significant property damage or financial loss.
 Such meetings are exempt from the requirement of two weeks’ notice for other special meetings.